MarkRepo/MarkRepo.github.io/_posts/EffectiveCpp/2020-07-11-effective.md

 ## 1. View C++ as a federation of languages.

-Today’s C++ is a *multiparadigm programming language*, one support ing a combination of procedural, object-oriented, functional, generic, and metaprogramming features.
+Today’s C++ is a *multiparadigm programming language*, one supporting a combination of procedural, object-oriented, functional, generic, and metaprogramming features.
 This power and flexibility make C++ a tool without equal（使C ++成为无与伦比的工具）, but can also cause some confusion.
 All the “proper usage” rules seem to have exceptions.
 How are we to make sense of such a language?
 The easiest way is to view C++ not as a single language but as a federation of related languages.
 Within a particular sublanguage, the rules tend to be simple, straightforward, and easy to remember.

 1. **C**
 2. **Object-Oriented C++**